MinecraftForge/Documentation/docs/gettingstarted/structuring.md

 What sides are and what their deal is can be read up on via the article about [sides](https://mcforge.readthedocs.io/en/latest/concepts/sides/).

 Example: `@Mod(serverSideOnly=true)`

+Of special note: If clientSideOnly and serverSideOnly are both set the game will crash, no questions asked.

 `dependencies` [Optional]
 This defines what other mods yours depends on.
 Possibly also the reverse.
 Multiple entries can be made here, separated by a semicolon.